MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 The Data Platform Ops group which is encompassed within the Platform Group Team.

-Data Platform Ops provides a host of services such as central monitoring, cataloguing services, as well as providing reusable blueprints for Data Landing Zones and Data Products.
+Data Platform Ops provides a host of services such as central monitoring, cataloguing services, as well as providing reusable policies for Data Landing Zones and Data Products.

 Data Platform Ops own the Data Management Subscription and have further responsibility which are detailed in the following sections.